Shopping for an Apple product? Save big on refurbs

 Every now and again I find myself in an Apple Store.
-When I see customers buying things like Macs and iPads ($292.10 at Amazon.com), I want to shake them and cry, "Wait!
+When I see customers buying things like Macs and iPads (£339.00 at Apple), I want to shake them and cry, "Wait!
 You can get these for less!"

 How?
 Apple's online store carries a rotating selection of refurbished products that are discounted by as much as 15 percent -- sometimes more.
 And although the term is often equated with "used" and "bad," Apple's refurbs are quite literally good as new.